mldatascientist23/snake_game/README.md

 - **Grid Background**: A visually appealing grid background that matches the block size.
 - **Multiple Speed Levels**: Choose from three speed levels: Normal, Medium, and Fast.
 - **Interactive Gameplay**: Control the snake using arrow keys and collect food to grow.
-- **Streamlit Integration**: Launch the game directly from a Streamlit app.
 - **Executable File**: A `.exe` file is provided for easy execution on Windows.

 ---